Sony outlaws Cyberpunk from PlayStation Store after bug backlash | Entertainment

 Sony outlaws Cyberpunk from PlayStation Store after bug backlash

 Sony's unusual move is another blow for CD Projekt, Poland's top video game maker, whose shares have tumbled from a record high last week as fans and game reviewers have voiced concerns.
-CD Projekt, whose shares were down 13% at 1523 GMT, said the suspension was temporary and it was working hard to bring Cyberpunk back to PlayStation Store as soon as possible.
+CD Projekt, whose shares fell 12.2% on Friday, said the suspension was temporary and it was working hard to bring Cyberpunk back to PlayStation Store as soon as possible.

 The launch of Cyberpunk, where gamers play as mercenary outlaw "V", coincided with people being stuck at home during the pandemic.
 While the coronavirus crisis has boosted demand for games, new titles are in short supply, meaning that those that have been launched have attracted particular attention.

 Several big-ticket games like Microsoft's 'Halo Infinite' have also been delayed due to the challenge of developers being stuck at home during coronavirus restrictions.
+Microsoft said it will offer full refunds to anyone who purchased the game digitally from the Microsoft Store but declined to comment on whether it planned to remove the game from its digital shelves.

+Kicinski said in an emailed statement that CD Projekt was not in talks with Microsoft about a possible withdrawal of the console version of the game from the Xbox platform.
 COVID IMPACT

 CD Projekt CEO Adam Kicinski said that when Cyberpunk was launched the company would have preferred to have fewer bugs, but it did not consider delaying for a fourth time.
 He said there had been fewer external testers, as they were not able to try the game from home as a result of COVID-19.